 - Place rack in the middle of the oven and preheat to 300 degrees F. Rinse the fish fillets in cold water and pat dry with a paper towel.
 In a small bowl, mix together the brown sugar, salt, and corn or potato starch.
 Rub the flesh side of the fillets evenly with the brown sugar mixture.
 Sprinkle the fillets lightly with black pepper.

-- Spray nonstick skillet generously with cooking oil and heat on medium high till very hot.
-Place the fillets skin side up, flesh side down into the skillet and allow to sear for 1-2 minutes till a dark crust forms.
+- Grease a nonstick skillet with olive oil or avocado oil, and heat on medium until hot.
+Place the fillets skin side up, flesh side down into the skillet, and increase heat to medium high.
+Allow fish to sear for 1 to 2 minutes until a dark golden crust forms.
 Be careful not to overcrowd the pan-- this will make the fillets difficult to turn.
 If the pan seems too crowded, work in batches.

-- When a dark crust has formed (it should be crispy and even a little black in places), use a pair of tongs to gently turn the salmon and let the skin side sear for another minute.
+- When a dark crust has formed (it should be crispy and might be a little black in places), use a pair of tongs to gently turn the salmon and let the skin side sear for another minute.

 - Remove skillet from heat.
 At this point, you can transfer the fillets onto a lightly greased baking sheet.
 If your skillet is oven safe - no plastic handle, heat resistant - you can finish the fillets directly in the pan.
 Brush each fillet with 1 tbsp of pomegranate molasses.